JakovVrdoljak/Jakov-Vrdoljak-Portfolio.github.io/README.md

       </tr>
     </table>

-  - Built a folded-cascode op-amp (65 dB gain, 8.81 MHz bandwidth) with a power supply, constant-current generator, and startup circuit; performed AC and DC analysis for stability.
+  - Built a folded-cascode op-amp (65 dB gain, 8.81 MHz bandwidth) with a power supply, constant-current generator, and startup circuit; performed AC and DC analysis for stability
-  - Implemented a feedback loop with CMOS switches, optimizing phase margin (>60°) and confirming stability under switched-capacitance operation.
+  - Implemented a feedback loop with CMOS switches, optimizing phase margin (>60°) and confirming stability under switched-capacitance operation
-  - Designed the amplifier layout and feedback loop, extracted parasitics, and compared post-layout performance with pre-layout analysis.
+  - Designed the amplifier layout and feedback loop, extracted parasitics, and compared post-layout performance with pre-layout analysis

   - *Schematics*:
     <table>